ProgrammeVitam/vitam-ui/cas/cas-server/README.md

 A specific only SMS MFA provider has been developed in the `mfa` package.
 It is globally applied with a bypass based on the IAM web service.

-The underneath SMS provider is Twilio.
+The underneath SMS provider is smsmode.

 # Database